Panel and Program Guidelines

 How Panels are Scheduled

 Once a panel/program idea is submitted, it will be considered for acceptance by the MHC programming committee.
+Acceptance of a topic does not guarantee participation on the panel or moderating the panel.

 General submission ideas may be added to the questionnaire and will be scheduled if there is sufficient interest and space on the schedule.

 Participant program proposals on specialty topics may be accepted and scheduled on the basis of available space and providing a variety of topics and programming items for attendees.
 If your program is accepted, you will be notified by someone on the programming committee.
-In most cases, you will be expected to moderate/run your panel/program.
-If circumstances change and you are unable to make it to the convention, please notify us ahead of time.
-Failure to notify us ahead of time may result in any future program submissions being rejected.